-Listing We intend to apply to have our common stock listed on the Nasdaq Global Select Market under the symbol "ALGM."
+Listing We intend to apply to have our common stock listed on the under the symbol beginning on page 20 and the other information included in this prospectus for a discussion of factors you should carefully consider before investing in our common stock.

+"ALGM."